LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberHistoryAdmin.md

 Below the summary is a **Manage Subscription** section.
 The controls are arranged side-by-side for quick access and each heading includes a tooltip describing its purpose.
 Tooltip icons come before each heading for improved readability.
 Administrators can:

  - Update the stored payment method and billing address for the member's recurring Authorize.Net subscription.
+Billing fields now include **Address Line 2** just like the public checkout form.
 - Cancel or reactivate the subscription without leaving WordPress.
 The Reactivate Subscription form only appears when the current plan is not active.
 - Change the membership level and specify a custom monthly price.
 The update attempts to modify the existing subscription via Authorize.Net; on failure a clear error message is returned.